Carburetor Definition and Meaning

 Common Issues

-Many carburetors have common problems like blocked jets, incorrect float level settings, and vacuum leaks, which can really mess with engine performance.
+Many carburetors have common problems, such as blocked jets, incorrect float level settings, and vacuum leaks, which can seriously affect engine performance.

 You might see fuel leaks from worn-out gaskets or broken seals, causing poor fuel delivery and even safety risks.